FunFair (FUN) Price Up 12.2% This Week

-FunFair (CURRENCY:FUN) traded down 6.3% against the U.S. dollar during the 1 day period ending at 15:00 PM ET on November 13th.
-One FunFair coin can now be bought for $0.0471 or 0.00000081 BTC on popular cryptocurrency exchanges.
-During the last week, FunFair has traded up 12.2% against the U.S. dollar.
-FunFair has a total market cap of $484.85 million and approximately $47.11 million worth of FunFair was traded on exchanges in the last day.
+FunFair (CURRENCY:FUN) traded down 6.3% against the US dollar during the 1-day period ending at 19:00 PM E.T. on November 18th.
+FunFair has a total market capitalization of $484.85 million and approximately $47.11 million worth of FunFair was traded on exchanges in the last day.
+Over the last week, FunFair has traded 12.2% higher against the US dollar.
+One FunFair coin can currently be bought for about $0.0471 or 0.00000081 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.